 Curious about what we've done so far?

-Check out a few highlights from our first season of the Little Free Garden Project.
+Check out a few highlights from our first two seasons of the Little Free Garden Project.

 The idea for the Little Free Garden project was born - fittingly - in a kitchen during a conversation between friends and co-founders of Ugly Food of the North: an organization working to build a more sustainable food system in Fargo-Moorhead.